Why Do We Need Warm-up? A Theoretical Perspective: Proofs for Section

 \begin{proof} The proof is divided into two parts, similarly to the proof of Proposition \ref{prop:deep_linear}: the first obtains an upper bound for the norm of the Hessian, while the second obtains a lower bound on the loss value.

 The first part in the proof of Proposition \ref{prop:deep_linear} was easy, as one has ready formulas for the Hessian.
 In this case, the situation is more involved and we come up with a more general process to estimate the spectral norm of the Hessian based on the gradient finite differences.
-This process works for any non-linear network with activations $\phi_i$ that are either ReLU or leaky-ReLU (we re-use this calculation in Proposition \ref{prop:deep_non_linear_many_nonlinearities}).

 \paragraph{Upper bound for the Hessian norm:} To simplify the notation, we set

 By the backpropagation algorithm for the gradient, we have that the gradient of $f$ can be computed as

 where $\delta_i$ is defined recursively as